MAKING SPIRITS BRIGHT

 by Stephen Dunn and Kathryn Brooks

-Forget the traffic jams, the long lines at the malls, the endless wrapping, decorating and cooking.
+Forget the traffic jams, the long lines at the malls, the endless wrapping, decorating, baking and cooking.
 Instead, get back to basics this holiday season with music, dance, singing and laughter.
-Guaranteed to get you in the spirit, here are some things to see and do around town.
+Guaranteed to get you in the spirit, here are some things (many of them family-friendly) to see and do around the Valley.

 Whoever said children should be seen and not heard never listened to the Phoenix Boys Choir.
-Ring in the season with the 2017 musical celebration, The Halle Holiday Concert Series.
-The group will perform holiday songs and carols from around the world, as well as the Vienna Boys’ Choir version of Silent Night and Handel’s Hallelujah Chorus.
+Ring in the season with the 2021 musical celebration, Let All the World Sing.
+At various locations, the group will showcase holiday songs and “carols with a twist.”
+Be prepared to sing along.
+December 3, 5, 12, 18, and 19. https://www.boyschoir.org

 UNDER THE STARS